95anantsingh/nyu-greene-hpc/_sources/Jupyter_Notebooks.md.txt

 You need to add one kernel per environment that you want to use with Jupyter Notebook.

-1. Create a conda environment outside of Singularity (Skip this step if you have already an environment other than base)
+1. Load anaconda module
     ```bash
     module purge
     module load anaconda3/2020.07
     eval "$(conda shell.bash hook)"
+    ```

+1. Create a conda environment outside of Singularity (Skip this step if you have already an environment other than base)
+    ```bash
     conda create -n <env_name> python=3.8
     ```